rafamrslima/100days-codeup/log.md

 ### Day 44/100
 Rust studies - today I started practicing coding, created examples with different data types, I learned how to use structs, traits, match and tuples.

+### Day 45/100
+Rust studies - today I started practicing coding, created examples with different data types, I learned how to use structs, traits, match and tuples.